Chart Color Schemes

 Carlingford - West demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Carlingford-West is notably high, with 49% of residents aged 15 and above holding university qualifications.
-This is significantly higher than the national average of 30.4% and the NSW average of 32.2%.
+Educational attainment in Carlingford-West is notably higher than broader benchmarks.
+Among residents aged 15 and above, 49.0% hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
 Bachelor degrees are the most common at 30.5%, followed by postgraduate qualifications (15.8%) and graduate diplomas (2.7%).
-Vocational pathways account for 21.8% of qualifications, with advanced diplomas at 10.9% and certificates also at 10.9%.
+Vocational pathways account for 21.8% of qualifications, with advanced diplomas at 10.9% and certificates at 10.9%.

 Educational participation is high, with 32.4% of residents currently enrolled in formal education.
-This includes 12.3% in primary education, 7% in secondary education, and 6.8% pursuing tertiary education.
-The four schools in Carlingford-West have a combined enrollment of 4,598 students.
-The area has significant socio-educational advantages and academic achievement, with an ICSEA score of 1141.
-Educational provision is conventional, split between two primary and two secondary institutions.
-Carlingford-West functions as an education hub, with 22.2 school places per 100 residents, significantly above the regional average of 13.7.
-This attracts students from surrounding communities.
+This includes 12.3% in primary education, 7.0% in secondary education, and 6.8% pursuing tertiary education.
+The area's four schools have a combined enrollment of 4,598 students as of the latest data.
+Carlingford-West has significant socio-educational advantages and academic achievement (ICSEA score: 1141).
+Educational provision is conventional, with two primary and two secondary institutions.
+As an education hub, Carlingford-West offers 22.2 school places per 100 residents, significantly higher than the regional average of 13.7, attracting students from surrounding communities.

 Frequently Asked Questions - Education